Viking River Cruise Longship Overview

 We had a Veranda Stateroom on the middle deck.
 Even though the stateroom is only 205 square feet, it felt spacious, not small.
 The floor-to-ceiling sliding glass doors let in plenty of natural light making the cabin feel large and open.
 It is lovely to have a small outdoor living space to enjoy.
 The Veranda has two chairs and a small table.

 Note: The Lower Deck staterooms are at water level and have half-height picture windows.

-In the cabin, there are both 110/220 volt outlets and USB ports as well as a safe, refrigerator, and hairdryer.
-A large flat-screen TV has movies on demand, several major news networks, National Geographic and more.
-Each day you will find a copy of the Viking Daily on the credenza along fresh water which is replenished daily.
+In the cabin, there are both 110/220-volt outlets and USB ports, as well as a safe, refrigerator, and hairdryer.
+A large flat-screen TV has movies on demand, several major news networks, National Geographic, and more.
+Each day you will find a copy of the Viking Daily on the credenza along with fresh water, which is replenished daily.
 Housekeeping comes twice a day.

-Often times I find clothing storage can be limited on a cruise ship, with not enough space to properly put away your belongings.
+Often times I find clothing storage can be limited on a cruise ship, with not enough space to put away your belongings properly.
 The Viking River Cruise Longship staterooms have roomy wardrobes with shelving and space for hanging clothes.
-Under the bureau that runs the length of the room, there is a set of six soft closing drawers.
+Under the bureau that runs the length of the room, there is a set of six soft-closing drawers.
 Additionally, there is bedside storage and space under the bed for suitcases or other bulky items.
 Although it is not very large, the bathroom design is smart and makes good use of all the space.
 In contrast with most cruise ship bathrooms, there is a very roomy glass-enclosed shower and enough shelving space to store toiletries.
-The real luxury though is the radiant floor heat.
+The real luxury, though, is the radiant floor heat.
 There is nothing quite like stepping out of the shower onto warm tiles.